What are the risks of IT?

 What are the other IT-related risks?

-• Computer viruses : Viruses can be transmitted through downloaded files, emails or infected websites, and can cause significant damage to computer systems, such as deletion of data or blocking of access to files.
+• Computer viruses : Viruses can be transmitted through downloaded files, emails or infected websites, and can cause significant damage to computer systems, such as deleting data or blocking access to files.

 • Denial of service (DoS) attacks : These attacks aim to make a website or online service unavailable by overloading servers with requests.